smithjacobj/esphome-configs/hardware-dev/2ch-dop-light-controller/README.md

 * These fuses also don't come in 2.5A, so I ended up using 2A fuses.
 It's unlikely you'll overdraw with 3 strings per channel; 1 30-light string draws only about 600mA peak.
 It's more to kill power if something shorts out.
+* The current design has no reverse polarity protection.
+Check and check again!
+* The "YETOR" connector wire colors are opposite the polarity for the light strings I connected, so do your due diligence on determining polarity there as well.

 There is also an STL file, 7mm_cable_gland.stl, which I created and printed in a urethane resin to create water-resistant fittings for the project box for the